Raising environmental awareness is an extremely important part of “Conserving the Barn Owl and its environment”.

 Staff who live close enough, walk or cycle to work.

-We sell pens made from 70% bio-degradable corn starch, pencils made from used plastic cups, and our attractive envelope re-use labels (printed on recycled paper).
-We also have pet bowls made from recycled bottle tops.
+We sell a wide range of affordable gifts and useful household items, either hand-made by us here in Devon, or carefully chosen from ethical, planet friendly & fair trade sources, such as pens made from 70% bio-degradable corn starch, pencils made from recycled used plastic cups, and pet bowls made from recycled bottle tops.

 These days we can raise money from: